conjalka/video-reencoder/README.md

 # Video Reencoding Script

 A Python script that automatically converts video files to HEVC/H.265 format using HandBrake, reducing file sizes while maintaining quality.
+Created with the help of IBM Bob!

 ## Features